beardaintweird/3D-motion-planning/README_SUBMISSION.md

 ### Implement planning algorithm
 Each step is completed in the plan_path method.
-- note: There is no functionality for passing in latitude and longitude.
-To achieve a similar result the path planner chooses a random point in the graph to set as the goal.
 - note: I chose to proceed with a graph representation of the search space.

 ### Executing the flight